apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>switchStatements defines switching actions according to their respective roles, We divide all pods into three switchStatement role={Promote,Demote,Follow}.
-Promote: candidate primary after elected, which to be promoted
-Demote: primary before switch, which to be demoted
-Follow: the other secondaries that are not selected as the primary, which to follow the new primary if switchStatements is not set，we will try to use the built-in switchStatements for the database engine with built-in support.</p>
+<p>switchStatements defines switching actions according to their respective roles, We divide all pods into three switchStatement role=&#123;Promote,Demote,Follow&#125;.<br />Promote: candidate primary after elected, which to be promoted<br />Demote: primary before switch, which to be demoted<br />Follow: the other secondaries that are not selected as the primary, which to follow the new primary<br />if switchStatements is not set，we will try to use the built-in switchStatements for the database engine with built-in support.</p><br />
 </td>
 </tr>
 </tbody>